ADD TO YOUR FAVOURITESADD TO YOUR FAVOURITES

 Stars

-The Tower is on the North side of the Thames with Rotherhithe and Southwark on the South side, It is well worth taking a stroll South across remarkable Tower Bridge, the breathtaking views from the Bridge are a memorable experience that you will always cherish.
+The Tower is on the North side of the Thames with Rotherhithe and Southwark on the South side, It is well worth taking a stroll South across Tower Bridge, the breathtaking views from the Bridge are a memorable experience that you will always cherish.

 Walking East from the Tower through Wapping's cobbled high Street you will find the most famous Pubs in the Country, as well as some of the newest eating houses in London, follow the High Street along the River and you will tread the path of famous historic figures like Samuel Pepys.
 Captain Cook, Frobisher, Bligh and many others, you may still catch the scent of Cinnamon and spice from old converted warehouses along the route where famous celebrities now live, this part of London which once thrived as a centre for World trade is now a much sought after location.